 The District receives Intergovernmental Transfers (IGTs) through the State of California to recover costs associated with the District's transport of the uninsured and Medi-Cal managed care program beneficiaries.
 There are now two IGT programs where the State uses medical transport provider funds to secure matching federal funds targeted for recovering these types of patient transports.
-The two IGT programs are the Voluntary Rate Range Program (VRRP), which funds services for Medi-Cal patients and the uninsured, and the Public Provider Ground Emergency Medical Transport Program (PPGEMT), which provides for partial reimbursement for the transport of mainly State Medi-Cal program beneficiaries.
+The two IGT programs are the Voluntary Rate Range Program (VRRP), which funds services for Medi-Cal patients and the uninsured, and the Public Provider Ground Emergency

+Medical Transport (PPGEMT) program, which provides partial reimbursement for the transport of mainly State Medi-Cal program beneficiaries.

-The expenditures and revenues associated with these programs are tracked in a separate fund in order to provide greater transparency, and the net revenue generated is transferred to the General Fund to fund District cost to provide healthcare-related operations.
+The expenditures and revenues associated with these programs are tracked in a separate fund in order to provide greater transparency, and the net revenue generated is transferred to the General Fund to fund District costs to provide healthcare-related services.

-It is anticipated that VRRP payments covering activity between January 2022 and December 2022 will be paid during FY 2023/24.
-A total of \$6.7 million is expected to be transferred to the State in order to receive approximately \$16.4 million, for net VRRP (i.e., IGT) revenues of \$9.7 million.
+It is anticipated that VRRP payments covering activity between January and December 2022 will be paid during FY 2023/24.
+A total of \$6.7 million is expected to be transferred to the State in order to receive approximately \$16.4 million, a net VRRP (i.e., IGT Fund) revenue of \$9.7 million.